evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive50/_index.md

 The model has 6 USB-C connections as standard.
 ## Lights

 You can choose between two types of headlights for the BMW iX xDrive50.
-The standard headlights use LED technology.  lights.technology.option.ledmatrixlaser In addition, the standard taillights use LED technology.
+The standard headlights use LED technology.  lights.technology.option.ledmatrixlaser In addition, the standard taillights use LED technology. {{<evkxdisplayaddarticle />}}

 ## Advanced driver assistance systems

 The BMW iX xDrive50 has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.